Customer Data Platform: What Is It and How to Choose the Best CDP?

 One of the benefits of using a CDP is the level of “composability” that it brings, enabling organizations to implement and utilize just a subset of the platform’s capabilities and expand the scope of implementation as needs arise.

-As previously mentioned, data assembly is at the core of building a CDP, so it is no surprise that combining online and CRM data and enriching existing customer profiles is one of the most common use cases.
+As previously mentioned, data assembly is at the core of building a CDP, so it is no surprise that combining online and customer relationship management data and enriching existing customer profiles is one of the most common use cases.
 Again, data assembly is the essential first step toward more advanced use cases, such as:

 • Best customer profile and prospect selection